Hall Bower

-Hall Bower is a small hamlet lying 2 miles (3.5 km) south of Huddersfield, West Yorkshire, England.
+Hall Bower is a hamlet lying 2 miles (3.5 km) south of Huddersfield in West Yorkshire, England.

 It sits in the shadow of Castle Hill, just above the village of Newsome.

 Sport

 The hamlet has a team in the Huddersfield Cricket League, Hall Bower Cricket Club.
 Newsome Panthers Rugby League team now play in Hall Bower also, on fields near to the cricket ground.